How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Palau de la Música Catalana

-When you step into the Palau de la Música Catalana (Palace of Catalan Music), prepare yourself for one of the most unique experiences in Barcelona that are a feast for both the eyes and the ears.
-This architectural masterpiece, crafted by the renowned Lluís Domènech i Montaner (Who built also hospital sant pau), stands not only as a tribute to musical excellence but also as a dazzling representation of modernism – a movement that shaped the cultural landscape of Catalonia in the late 19th century.
+When you step into the Palau de la Música Catalana (Palace of Catalan Music), prepare yourself for one of the most unique experiences in Barcelona — a feast for both the eyes and the ears.
+This architectural masterpiece, crafted by the renowned Lluís Domènech i Montaner, stands not only as a tribute to musical excellence but also as a dazzling representation of modernism — a movement that shaped the cultural landscape of Catalonia in the late 19th century.

 Barcelona's Silent Narratives

 A visit to a cemetery is always a unique and reflective experience when you are visiting a historic city like Barcelona.
-It might seem a bit unusual, yet beyond the bustling streets and vibrant neighborhoods lie two distinctive resting places that echo the tales of the past—Montjuïc Cemetery and Poblenou Cemetery.
+Beyond the bustling streets and vibrant neighborhoods lie two distinctive resting places that echo the tales of the past.

 Montjuïc Cemetery

-Nestled on Montjuic Hill, Montjuïc Cemetery sprawls across 56 hectares, resembling a tranquil miniature city within bustling Barcelona.
+Nestled on Montjuïc Hill, Montjuïc Cemetery sprawls across 56 hectares, resembling a tranquil miniature city within bustling Barcelona.
 Established in 1883, it houses the memories of notable figures like Francesc Macià, Isaac Albéniz, and Joan Miró.
-Visiting Montjuïc Cemetery is like exploring an open-air museum, where every grave is an intricate sculpture narrating a unique story, offering a captivating journey into the city’s rich history and culture.
+Visiting Montjuïc Cemetery is like exploring an open-air museum, where every grave is an intricate sculpture narrating a unique story.

 Address: C/ de la Mare de Déu de Port, 56, 58, 08038 Barcelona.